darklotuskdb/javascript-oneliner-endpoint-extractor/README.md

    - **Copy or Download**: Copy the filtered results or download them as a `.txt` file.

 ## Credits

-- **Original Concept**: This idea was originally demonstrated by NahamSec on YouTube, where the basic functionality was shown.
-The JavaScript oneliner has been enhanced and made more functional in this version by @DarkLotusKDB.
+This idea was originally demonstrated by NahamSec on YouTube, where the basic functionality was shown.
+The JavaScript one-liner has since been enhanced and made more functional in this version by @DarkLotusKDB.
+If you know the original creator of this concept or the script, please let me know, and I will credit them properly.

 ## Contributing